What is Body Inflammation?

 Here are just some of the most common body inflammation signs to watch out for, and to keep as a warning system that your health is at risk:

 -skin rashes and outbreaks, including acne or eczema.
-Rashes are the result of toxins that enter the bloodstream from inside the body and travel to the surface through pores in order to be expelled
+Rashes are the result of toxins that enter the bloodstream from inside the body and travel to the surface through pores to be expelled

 -tiredness, lethargy, depression, deep fatigue after you wake up for a while (a sign of adrenal exhaustion)